 2. Pennsylvania Shakespeare Festival

 Each summer on the campus of DeSales University in Center Valley, the Pennsylvania Shakespeare Festival presents a season of outstanding theatre.
 Along with Shakespearean masterworks, the schedule includes other classics and newer plays that are sure to become favorites.
-This year’s plays include Fiddler on the Roof, The Two Gentlemen of Verona, Lend Me a Tenor, Macbeth, and Women of Will.
+This year’s plays include A Midsummer Night’s Dream, Charlotte’s Web, How I Learned What I Learned and An Iliad.

 3. Wind Creek Bethlehem